mwmlln/shinju_select/README.md

   * Landing Page

-    Followed by the large hero image , there are large category buttons lined out holizontally, button to display all products and there also is a brief introduction on the site and its purpose.
+    Followed by the large hero image , there are large category buttons lined out holizontally, button to display all products below it followed by a brief introduction of the site and its purpose.

   * Product List page

     This page displays all the products available in the shop.
-Shoppers can clic the button for each item to display product detail page.
+Shoppers can click the button for each item to display product detail page.
-    Each product has its infomation including product image, tags if aplicable, product name, and price.
+    Each product has its infomation including product image, category, tags if aplicable, product name, and price.

   * Product Detail page